Robust Optimality of Bundling Goods Beyond Finite Variance: Unified bundling price in the many-goods limit

 The second inequality trivially holds, as we take the infimum over a larger set on the left-hand side compared to the right-hand side.
-We start by proving the last inequality in \eqref{eq:inequalities} in Lemma \ref{lem:ineq_last}. \begin{lemma} It holds that
+We start by proving the first inequality in \eqref{eq:inequalities}.